-- invest an amount equal at least to two-thirds of their total value in: (i) real estate assets; (ii) rights in rem over real estate assets (iii) equity interests in real estate companies (società immobiliari); (iv) other real estate AIFs; and - invest any remaining third of their total value in other legally permissible assets.
+- Invest an amount equal at least to 2/3 of their total value in: (i) real estate assets; (ii) rights in rem over real estate assets (iii) equity interests in real estate companies ("società immobiliari"); (iv) other real estate AIFs. - Invest any remaining 1/3 of their total value in other legally permissible assets.